xcart/xc5-manual/en/product_classes_and_attributes/managing_product-specific_attributes.md

     *   Plain field
     *   Textarea
+    *   Yes/No

-    *   Yes/NoYou must select the type that best suits your needs (For an explanation of the different attribute value field types, see {% link "Managing attribute values" ref_bTfJ9bTS %}).
+    You must select the type that best suits your needs (For an explanation of the different attribute value field types, see {% link "Managing attribute values" ref_bTfJ9bTS %}).
 By default, clicking **Add attribute** creates a Plain field.
 To select a different field type, click on the "down arrow" expandable part of the **Add attribute **button and select the type you require from the drop-down button menu:
     ![]({{site.baseurl}}/attachments/7504853/8719253.png?effects=drop-shadow)
 3. The new attribute field will appear on a new line in the Product-Specific attributes list.
 For the sake of example, the snapshot below demonstrates a newly added Plain field:
     ![]({{site.baseurl}}/attachments/7504853/8719254.png?effects=drop-shadow)